Grand Hallway: Yes is the Answer (2007)

 The basic tracks for Grand Hallway's debut album, Yes is the Answer, were recorded in 3 days at Jack Straw Productions through a grant received from their Artist Support Program.
 Engineering was performed by Moe Provencher, and overdubs and mixing were completed over the following summer by Jeramy Koepping.
-What began as a minimalist collection of piano/bass/drums songs grew into a fuller, chamber-pop sound with the addition of a string quartet.
+What began as a minimalist collection of piano/bass/drums songs grew into a full, chamber-pop sound with the addition of a string quartet.
 The cover art was hand drawn by Japanese artist Heisuke Kitazawa, after a chance meeting with Nakayama at an art show in Seattle.
 Yes is the Answer was released in Japan on Sideout Records (Bright Eyes, Nada Surf, The Velvet Teen), and self-released by the band in the U.S. The album was received warmly in both countries.
 The Stranger praised it, saying it "glows brightly with warm, delicate orchestration and thoughtful song structures."
 In September 2007, joined by new members Alina To and Jaclyn Shumate on violins, Grand Hallway toured Japan with fellow Seattle band Arthur & Yu and Japanese singer/songwriter Shugo Tokumaru.